Adam4lexander/Spoke/Docs/Topics/Performance.md

 }
 ```

-Pressing **spacebar** resets the counter to `0`, which kicks off a cascade of updates:

-- A single flush is started.
-- Each `counter.Update` increments the value and retriggers the flush loop — causing **100 total cycles.**
-- Each cycle recomputes **four memos** and executes **one effect**.
-- Every cycle runs dynamic dependencies, topological sort, and effect scheduling.
+Pressing **spacebar** kicks off a cascade of 500 updates (4 memos, 1 effect, 100 iterations).
+For Spoke's use case, this is a lot.
+Typical usage might have tens of computations on a frame, not hundreds.

 Measured results: